shoaibur/Data-Structures-Algorithms/interview-prep/Amazon/README.md

 ### xiii.
 Client
 31) We all deal with difficult customers from time to time.
 Tell me about a challenging client-facing situation and how you handled it? ```Customer obsession```
+* One stakeholder was not happy becasue of deviation, won't support, showed data/fact from other.
 * Rice-2x fails, job, she will loose the job offer, giving no questions (unethical), offer private teaching.
 32) How do you show customer obsession? ```Customer obsession```
-* Service to India – bug in the data processing, working from park.
+* Service to India – bug in the data processing, developer (0/1), we (-1/1), somehow they got the previous version; working from park.
+* Transfering students from to another university.
 * Student's grade - checking-rechecking exam papers.
 * Teaching DSP and graded 50% A+.